wxyhly-en/wxyhly-en.github.io/source/_posts/eye3d.md

 ### How should I understand these shapes?

 If you've completely read through my previous 4D space series, you should be able to understand most of the geometries here (at least through logical reasoning).
 I believe you don't have any intuitive understanding of these figures, but we might as well analyze to figure out what we're seeing.
-Let's still use the toroidal prism as an example.
-First, we set Prism->Height to 3 to get a long toroidal prism hollow tube.
+Let's still use the torinder as an example.
+First, we set Prism->Height to 3 to get a long torinder hollow tube.
 If you haven't rotated the view, you'll see this figure:
 ![Looking straight at the tube](/img/eye3d008.jpg) What?
 You say you can't see it's a tube?
 Let's drag horizontally with the right mouse button to rotate a bit:
 ![Side view of the tube](/img/eye3d009.jpg)